P99/phabricator-openshift-quickstart/README.md

 ## Pygments

-I've managed to get Pygments working decently with Phabricator, now that upstream [D3091](https://secure.phabricator.com/D3091) has landed.
+Pygments are working decently with Phabricator, now that upstream [D3091](https://secure.phabricator.com/D3091) has landed.
 Behind the scenes, the Quickstart will set up a python 'virtualenv' in your repository space when you deploy.
 This means 1) we are able to install Pygments into this environment, and use it; and 2) Every time you deploy (since your live repository space gets deleted and re-created), you get the latest Pygments automatically.
 Have fun!

+## Graphviz

+This tool is used as a custom interpreter in order to draw great graphs inside Phriction wiki This is nice for documenting a piece of code, draw data base schemas, class diagrams  etc Unfortunately, the default support for 'dot' remarkup has been removed from upstream because it has proven to be a security threat.
+So... at your own risk ;-)

 # Thanks

-Thank you to Evan Priestley for working with me in getting this working on OpenShift and for the awesome job he's done (and continues to do) with developing Phabricator.
+Thanks Evan Priestley and the team for developing this awesome tool (Phabricator) Thanks Ricky Elrod for getting this working on OpenShift